 Utopias can be the same as nowhere, can be the same as doom.
 Utopia is an unrealistic place and we are living in it to a large extent already.
 But let me start from the beginning.
 A wordless relation may be perceived as more profound than one filled with words.
 In Swedish the term used is ‘djur’, in latin animalia, or metazoa.
 In English the term is ‘animals’, originating from the latin animal, signifying with soul (anima).

 In other words, those who breathe, those who have a soul.
 Those who have spaces of air to fill with consciousness.
-However – nota bene – no jealousy is justified here.
-‘Animals’ is a term we ourselves are included in: man is also an animal.
+However – nota bene – no envy is justified here.
+‘Animals’ is a term we ourselves are included in; man is also an animal.

 Yet – among humans, the most common nonhuman animal is not a being who breathes.
 The most common nonhuman animal in human society is a being whose breathing has been extinguished.
 Extinguished consciousness.
 Extinguished body.